cshyeon/performance-time/README.md

 var Performance= require('performance-time');
 var perf = new Performance({repeat:100000000});

-// Add the task-functions then 'performance-time' will run the all added tasks. perf.addTask(swap1, swap2);
+// Add the task-functions

-// Report about run
+perf.addTask(swap1, swap2);

-console.log('Way1: ', perf.run());
+// Run the all added tasks and print report about the run. console.log('Way1: ', perf.run());

 // Or